 Writers have a lot to juggle in their work: everything from grammar to semantics, theme to form, style to subtext.
 So put your ego to one side and consider our advice.
 Remember, literary agents and editors are inundated with hundreds to thousands of unsolicited novels, short stories, poems and more on a daily basis.
 Everyone makes the occasional typo, but learning to edit your work effectively is the difference between success and failure.
 Imagine how T.S.
 Eliot’s The Waste Land might have turned out without Ezra Pound’s editorial pen.

 Stand out from the rest of the literary slush pile.
-As novelist Joe Stretch says, there are two types of sentences, those that fatigue and those that energise.
+As novelist Joe Stretch says, there are two types of sentences, those that fatigue and those that energise the reader.
 If you want to make it as a writer in any field, fiction or otherwise, you absolutely must give your reader a reason to keep reading.
-The greater the polish on your work, the more likely you are to catch the eye of a literary agent or editor.
-Banish your ego to the attic of your mind.
-Editing is a compromise, which means an open mind is key.
+The greater the polish on your work, the tighter your prose, the more likely you are to catch the eye of a literary agent or editor.
+The author has final say, but editing is a compromise, which means an open mind is key.
 Here are our tips:

 - Avoid clichés unless you know what you’re doing.
 If this is Greek to you, remember, it might fit the bill, but it’s better off in the dog house.

 - Flawless spelling and grammar are essential.
 It’s the difference between, “Your home is flawless” & “Your home is floorless”; between “I’m eating, grandma” & “I’m eating grandma”.